- Educational Technology, Research and Assessment

 - Academic Programs

-- Educational Research and Evaluation, M.S.
+- Educational Research Evaluation and Assessment, M.S.

-Educational Research and Evaluation, M.S.
+Educational Research, Evaluation and Assessment, M.S.

 You'll learn to design, conduct and evaluate educational research and evaluation studies; select and implement suitable qualitative and quantitative data analytic procedures; design and evaluate assessments and other instruments; and relate empirical findings to educational and social science policies and practices.
 Such skills are highly-valued and marketable in today's workplace.